 Please Note: - Sat Nav’s are not always reliable for this area

 Both Stagecoach and Citylink operate regular bus services to Aviemore.
 You can reach Aviemore via the Express Coaches from London Victoria and all over the country, or travel with There is also a Scottish Citylink bus service which has limited stops at the Park.

 For timetable information, telephone 0871 266 33 33 Citylink.

 The local Stagecoach bus number 32 service coming from Carrbridge / Aviemore or Newtonmore stops at the bottom of our entrance road, you will then have a walk of around half a mile to our pay kiosks.
 Our stop is between Kincraig and Kingussie.

 Click here for Traveline Scotland or phone Traveline Scotland on 0871 200 22 33.

 The main train station is Aviemore and regular trains from Edinburgh, Perth, Glasgow, Inverness and even an overnight sleeper from London stop here.
 Anyone planning to travel by train can make journeys from across the UK with Scotrail and East Coast Trains.
 There are numerous railway stations in the west of the Cairngorm National Park.
 Railway stations are located at Dalwhinnie, Newtonmore, Kingussie, Aviemore and Carrbridge.
 Some trains may also stop at Kingussie which is only 4 miles from the Park.
-We advise checking the bus timetables in advance of your visit or pre-booking a taxi.
+We advise checking the bus timetables in advance of your visit.